GoldScorpion69/LBS/README.md

 ## A note on BodySlide

 My closest friend and I created a meticulously crafted default BodySlide preset.
 The "1 weight" or overweight variation is a voluptuous, nipply interpretation of the CBBE 3BBB default body.
 The "0 weight" or underweight variation is a play on the CBBE Petite theme.
 This allows for variation among NPCs similar to what the designers intended.
 In short, lightweight NPCs will be petite and heavyweight NPCs will be thicc, with all sorts of variations in between.

-The morph files included for this preset with all the armor variations comprise the majority of the huge Wabbajack file.
-At least examine the body in RaceMenu and see if you like it before you toss it.
-If not, no worries!
-You can rebuild the bodies and armors to your liking.
-Be sure to tick everything in the groups menu except the CBBE variations.
-Make sure you get unassigned, as well.
+With the addition of _Bad Dog 3BBB_ and _3BA_ and Tsuki's _Book of 3BBB_ the morphs for all those armors got to be over 5 GB in size, so I have left them unbuilt.
+You will have to run BodySlide on your own or weird stuff will happen.
+To do so launch it from the _Executables_ menu on the right, Select _Choose Groups_ from the magnifying glass dropdown, and check the boxes for _3BBB_, _BD 3BBB Amazing_, _Bijin Family_ and _Book of CBBE_.
+Choose the body you want from the _Preset_ menu.
+(You can see what it looks like by hitting the **Preview** button, I recommend the one called "3BBB HangEmHigh."
+If you want everybody to be close to the same dimensions, choose a different preset.)

+Whether or not you build morphs depends on whether you want to be able to tweak your body at any time in-game with the racemenu.
+There is nothing in this modlist to make your boobs grow, or your butt get phat, or anything like that, so if you can settle with creating your body in BodySlide the weight slider will be enough and you'll save about 2GB of hard drive space.
+Now hit _Batch build_ in the lower left.
+You will be presented with a dizzying array of options.
+(Sorry, not up to me.)
+If given a choice between 3BA or 3BF, choose 3BA.
+Otherwise 3BF is fine.
+Hair color depends on what color hair you want poking out of helmets so roleplay it out.

+Finally, if you want to make your game even sluttier, you can use the wonderful zaps option!
+Pick one of the "BD" armors and note the check boxes just below the dropdowns.
+You can check them to remove those pieces from the suit!
+So you could make the set topless, bottomless, or both.
+Sadly this doesn't work for the Book of CBBE armors and you'll be seeing a lot of those.
+Also you'll have to do every zap yourself.
+My suggestion is to wait until you get an armor you like, zap it, then build only that armor for yourself.

+On the other hand, if you're playing in mixed company and want your armor to be _less_ slutty, I'm afraid you're out of luck.
+Earlier versions of the modlist had that option but it has grown since then.
+If you want Skyrim with just a touch of romance mention it but not a lot of overt nudity, mention it in the NSFW channel and maybe I'll make a variation if it gets popular enough.

 ## Updating